rtyler/brokenco.de/_posts/2018-11-10-the-air-is-fire.md

 My fellow citizens quickly donned their N95 masks to filter through the incredibly unhealthy air, as we learned to do last October.
-On Friday, the smoke laid so thick over the city that schools canceled classes; lacking snow, Santa Rosa children had a "smoke day."P
+On Friday, the smoke laid so thick over the city that schools canceled classes; lacking snow, Santa Rosa children had a "smoke day."

 It is all becoming so routine.